 Automatic Transmission Fluid (ATF) is an engineered product and its performance may be impaired by supplemental additives.
 Therefore, do not add any fluid additives to the transmission.
-The only exception to this policy is the use of special dyes to aid in detecting fluid leaks.
-In addition, avoid using transmission sealers as they may adversely affect seals.
+The only exception to this policy is the use of special dyes for diagnosing fluid T leaks.
+Avoid using transmission sealers as they may adversely affect seals.